alf-p-steinbach/Expressive-Cpp/README.md

 ```C++
 inline auto Warehouse::empty() { return foo(); }
 ```
-Oh, the return type depends on the return type of `foo`! ***One can’t deduce the meaning of `empty`, is it an action or a query?, merely by looking at its complete definition*** in isolation.
+Oh, look, the return type depends on the return type of `foo`!
+Raw C++ is such that with sufficiently ungood coding practices *one can’t deduce the meaning of `empty`, is it an action or a query?, merely by looking at its complete definition* in isolation.
 One must further look at the definition of `foo` that it calls:
 ```C++
 inline auto Warehouse::foo() { return void(); }
 ```